Informagier/pacoloco/README.md

 You can think of pacoloco as a lazy Arch mirror.

 ## Install
-Install [pacoloco-git package](https://aur.archlinux.org/packages/pacoloco-git/) from AUR repository.
-Then start its systemd service: `# systemctl start pacoloco`.

-## Build from sources
-Optionally you can build the binary from sources using `go build` command.
+Use `docker-compose` with a compose file like in `docker-compose.yml.example`.
+Before starting it, you should configure the server.

 ## Configure
-The server configuration is located at `/etc/pacoloco.yaml`.
+The server configuration is located inside the mounted volume in the root-directory with the name docker-compose.yml.
 Here is an example how the config file looks like:

 ```
 port: 9129
-cache_dir: /var/cache/pacoloco
+cache_dir: /etc/pacoloco/cache
 purge_files_after: 360000 # 360000 seconds or 100 hours
 download_timeout: 200 # 200 seconds
 repos: